 How We Monitor Safety

-The HPRA monitors the safety of veterinary medicines by recording and assessing reports of adverse events (a process known as pharmacovigilance).
+The HPRA monitors the safety of veterinary medicines by recording and assessing reports of any adverse events that have been reported to us (a process known as pharmacovigilance).

 Adverse event reports may relate to one of the following:

 • adverse reactions in the treated animal following recommended use of the product;

 • adverse reactions in the treated animal following off-label use;

 • lack of efficacy reports (the product not working as intended);